Orland Hills, Illinois: Government

 As of 2023, Orland Hills is a part of Illinois' 6th Congressional District which is represented by democrat Sean Casten.
 Orland Hills has a village board with a mayor.
-The current mayor of Orland Hills is Kyle R. Hastings, Sr. Hastings has been the mayor of Orland Hills since 1993.
+The current mayor of Orland Hills is Kyle R. Hastings Sr. Hastings has been the mayor of Orland Hills since 1993.

-It is widely viewed that the Hastings family has a south suburban political dynasty with Hastings Sr as the mayor of Orland Hills, one son, Kyle Hastings II, is a trustee on the village board of Orland Hills.
-Hastings II is also widely viewed as the most likely successor to his father for the mayoral seat.
-Michael Hastings is a state senator from Illinois' 19th state senate district, who also briefly ran for the Illinois Secretary of State position in the 2022 elections, he later dropped out of the election.
-The Hastings family also has a daughter who sits of the board of Moraine Valley Community College, Kimberly Hastings.
-The family is also connected to numerous other political figures in the south suburbs.

-As of 2023, Orland Hills will be represented by Tim Ozinga, a republican in the Illinois House of Representatives.
-Orland Hills is a part of the 37th legislative district.
+As of 2023, Orland Hills is a part of the 37th legislative district in the Illinois House of Representatives, represented by Tim Ozinga, a republican.
+However, in 2024 Ozinga resigned from his position.
+He was succeeded by Patrick Sheehan a former police officer in Plainfield, Illinois and an unsuccessful candidate for the Illinois State Senate in 2022, where he lost to incumbent state senator Michael Hastings in the 19th district.
+The 19th district also encompasses Orland Hills.
+Sheehan is a republican and resides in Lockport, Illinois.

 Education

 A majority of students from Orland Hills attend Victor J. Andrew High School (residents who live south of Meadowview Ave), while the rest attend Carl Sandburg High School (residents who live north of Meadowview Ave).

 There are two elementary school districts that serve Orland Hills: Kirby School District 140 and the Orland School District 135.

 Orland Hills is also home to Cardinal Joseph Bernadine Catholic School, or CJB for short.
-The school is run by the Archdioceses of Chicago.
+The school is run by the Roman Catholic Archdiocese of Chicago.

+Another school located in Orland Hills is a preschool thru 8th grade school is Christian Hills or CHS which is a extension of Christian Hills church.

+Transportation

+Pace provides bus service on Route 364 connecting Orland Hills to destinations across the Southland.